Computer based entrance test will be conducted in many cities across India. The entrance examination consists of the following two papers:

-- Computer Science (Objective)
+- Computer Science and Enginering

-- Electronics and Communications Engineering (Objective and Subjective)
+- Electronics and Communications Engineering

-- Structural Engineering (Subjective)
+- Civil Engineering

-I. Finite Dimensional Linear Vector Space
+- Finite Dimensional Linear Vector Space:

 Linear Independence, Span, Basis, Orthonormal Set, Gram-Schmidt Orthogo- nalization Process, Inner Product, Dual Space, Eigen Space, Rank of a Matrix, Cayley-Hamiltonian Theorem, Similar Matrices, Linear Operator, Hermetian, Unitary and Normal Matrices, Spectral Decomposition.

-II.
-Group, Ring and Field
+- Group, Ring and Field:

 Concepts of sets of Real numbers, Sequence of Real Numbers, Continuous and Diﬀerentiable Functions, Rolle’s Theorem, Mean Value Theorem and Taylor Se- ries, Reimann Integration

-Conditional Probability, Bayes Theorem, Random variable, PDF and CDF, Mo- ment Generating Function, Theoretical Distribution (Binomial, Poisson, Nor- mal, Uniform and Hyper geometric).
+Conditional Probability, Bayes Theorem, Random variable, PDF and CDF, Mo- ment Generating Function, Theoretical Distribution (Binomial, Poisson, Nor- mal, Uniform and Hyper geometric)

-- Ordinary Diﬀerential Equation
+- Ordinary Diﬀerential Equation: